 Composition is one of the key areas in the research output of ICMuS staff, one of our most visible bridges with the music industry and, of course, also the focus of intensive student activity.

 Each of the composers based at ICMuS has an individual approach to innovation.
 They have in common a progressive outlook that betokens a desire to communicate and to engage performers and audiences through new aesthetics and new praxes based on sound and performative reality rather than on dogma.
 Far from naively ignoring the fundamental changes of the last century, they posit a critical engagement with the recent past, embracing its discoveries but eschewing rigid affiliations to currents or schools.
 They are leaders, not followers.
-Another common theme is the serious - though sometimes irreverent - engagement with enshrined cultural traditions: Northumbrian rural music-making (Tickell), English and Scottish folk musics (McKerrell, Tickell), music informed by Shetland tradition (MacDonald), technologically mediated creation and performance (Edmondes, Hogg), improvisation (Edmondes, Hogg), European classical tradition (Fernández, Hogg), Latin American folk (Fernández).
+Another common theme is the serious - though sometimes irreverent - engagement with enshrined cultural traditions: Northumbrian traditions of music-making (Tickell), English and Scottish folk musics (McKerrell, Tickell), music informed by Shetland tradition (MacDonald), technologically mediated creation and performance (Edmondes, Hogg), improvisation (Edmondes, Hogg), sound art (Hogg), European classical tradition (Fernández, Hogg), Latin American folk (Fernández).

 Disparate though these traditions are, ICMuS's melting pot enables interactions that generate projects, collaborations and mutual influences between staff, often challenging the commonly accepted boundaries between genres.
 This culture pervades and includes students.
-Research students collaborate with staff in performance, multimedia and recording projects, students from different degree programmes embark on shared workshops and performances and research-led teaching passes on recent discoveries.
+Research students collaborate with staff in performance, multimedia and recording projects, students from different degree programmes embark on shared workshops and performances and research-led teaching based on recent discoveries.

 If you are considering undergraduate study at ICMuS you should know that composition will be available as a subject at every stage of your programme, regardless of the particular programme you choose, and you can be certain to be joining a lively community of developing composers working in a similar area.

 We take an approach based on practical engagement with the material, where the students become involved in the production of their work from the earliest creative stages.
-Thus, the stage-one module Creative Projects has the students devise new work in group workshops, resulting in pieces that are then performed in front of other groups for critique and assessment.
+Thus, the stage-one module Creative Projects has the students devise new work in workshops, resulting in pieces that are then performed in front of other groups for critique and assessment.

 At all levels, you can rely on the supervision of one or more of our resident composers.